“Finally, all of you be of one mind, having compassion for one another; love as brothers, be tenderhearted, be

 all of you be of one mind,

 Classical Greek literature used “one mind” in connection with a war of common consent.
 World War II was a war of common consent.
 Just about everyone on the allied side felt the rightness of the action.
 It was a just war.
 The Viet Nam situation was very different.
 Many people disagreed with U.S. involvement in that war.
 The point of these words is that Christians are to agree as to our purpose.
 God wants us to have unity of purpose and mind.
 He desires common consent about oneness among Christians.

 Harmony among Christians is the point here.
 Christians think in harmony when they agree on the principles of the Word of God together.
 God wants Christians to operate on values common to the Bible.
 He requires us to look at life from his point of view.
 He desires that we bring every thought into captivity to Christ.

 The early church operated “with one accord.”
 The book of Acts uses this phrase eleven times.
 “One accord” speaks of spiritual harmony.
 Note the use of this phrase in Acts 1:14 (prayer), obedience (Acts 2:1), presence (Acts 2:1), purpose (Acts 2:46), praise (Acts 4:24, 31-37), unity in service (Acts 5:12), response to the message (Acts 8:6), and agreement for missions (Acts 15:25).

 Spiritual harmony among God’s own is vital to the welfare of the body of Christ.

 In this “me” generation, everything revolves around self.
 We expect everyone to submit to our way of thinking.
 God has a purpose for life that transcends our little world.
 God desires that the church functions in one heart, not uniformity.
 At high tide, all the little pools blend together.
 Unity produced by the power of the Holy Spirit blends differences among Christians.
 This is better than external unity.

 Sin pulls people out of harmony with their family in Christ.
 Sin not only estranges us from our Lord but also our friends.
-We have all seen organizations such as football teams fall apart because of suspicion and retaliation.
+We have all seen organizations such as football teams fall apart because of suspicion, rivalry, and retaliation.